 Browse Free: View Photos Now

-Zoosk has a global presence with 35 million members in over 80 countries.
+Zoosk has a global presence with more than 40 million members in over 80 countries.
 The dating site made a name for itself by being one of the first to integrate social media profiles with dating profiles as a way of verifying a user’s identity.
 Smart, right?
-This pioneering dating site and app has grown exponentially over the years and ranks a solid 4.6/5.0 stars in our reviews.
+This pioneering dating site and app has grown exponentially over the years and ranks a solid 4.6/5.0 stars in our expert reviews.

 Relationships: Fun Dates, Serious Relationships